 » Search Worldcat now

-Once you locate an item on Worldcat that Mitchell Hamline doesn’t own, you can request it by using an the ILLiad interlibrary loan system.
-Please note that ILL may take a while, and that you will only be allowed to have the book for a short period of time, usually about three weeks.
+Once you locate an item on Worldcat that Mitchell Hamline doesn’t own, you can request it by using an the Tipasa interlibrary loan system.
+Please note that interlibrary loan requests may take a while, and that you will only be allowed to have the book for a short period of time, usually about three weeks.
 Mitchell Hamline students have borrowing privileges at the other Twin Cities academic law libraries, and the borrowing time is likely to be longer if you go to the library itself and check it out.
-For more information on ILL policy, visit the "Policies" tab.
+For more information on interlibrary loan policy, visit the "Policies" tab.

 » Submit an Interlibrary Loan Request